zachpino/digidev-f18/week01/README.md

 void loop() {
   //store if the button is pressed or unpressed in a reusable variable int buttonState = digitalRead(2);

-  Serial.print("Button Reading: ");
+  //send the state of the button over usb so our computer can see it Serial.print("Button Reading: ");
   Serial.println(buttonState);

-  //make a decision based on buttonState if (buttonState == 1) {
+  //make a decision based on buttonState
+  //if the button is pressed
+  if (buttonState == 1) {
     //turn on LED
     digitalWrite(6, HIGH);
     //prevent flicker
     delay(10);
   }

-  else {
+  //else the button is unpressed else {
     //turn off LED
     digitalWrite(6, LOW);